IFMlab/ChemFlow/docs/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Double Decoupling Method (DDM) could always use more documentation, whether as part of the
+ChemFlow could always use more documentation, whether as part of the
-official Double Decoupling Method (DDM) docs, in docstrings, or even on the web in blog posts,
+official docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback